Mini-Gastric Bypass Surgery is Becoming a Prevailing Bariatric Procedure

-The mini-gastric one-anastomosis bypass has gained popularity during the past five years.
-This bariatric procedure is a safe, effective, re-visible and surgically simple with less chance of a leak.
+The Mini-Gastric Bypass Surgery, performed in Mexico, has gained popularity during the past five years.
+This mini gastric bypass procedure is a safe, effective, re-visible and surgically simple with less chance of a leak.
 Compare this to the gastric bypass and duodenal switch, this can also be a less invasive way to lose excess weight.

 There was reported experience by the attendees of the MGB consensus in other bariatric operations such as Roux-en-Y gastric bypass (RYGB), sleeve gastrectomy (SG) and gastric banding (GB).

-There are two components to the laparoscopic operation (Figure 1) starting with a restrictive lesser-curvature gastric pouch and then a 200cm or longer jejunal bypass containing an antecolic gastro-jejunostoy (GJ) anastomosis, both leading to at malasborption that is substantial.
+There are two components to the laparoscopic operation (Figure 1) starting with a restrictive lesser-curvature gastric pouch.
+Then a 200cm or longer jejunal bypass containing an antecolic gastro-jejunostomy (GJ) anastomosis.
+Both leading to at malabsorption that is substantial.

-To identify the ligament of Treitz the focus is turned to the left gutter and the omentum is retracted medially and run to ~200 cm distal to Treitz’ ligament is the bowel.
-The distal tip of the gastric sleeve is anastomosed antiecolic end-to-side to the jejunum.
+To identify the ligament of Treitz the focus is turned to the left gutter and the momentum is retracted medially and run to ~200 cm distal to Treitz’ ligament is the bowel.
+The distal tip of the gastric sleeve is anastomosed anti-colic end-to-side to the jejunum.

 Caballero and Cabrajo were presented by Flores from Mexico.
 This is the process where an antireflux valve is created on the afferent side of the GJ then sutures are added between the sleeve and afferent limb, inhibiting reflux.
-Through surveys of the attendees of the event it has shown that 80% of the surgeons use the Rutledge measurements and method, 10% use the Carbajo antireflux method while 5% use the Tacchino 300-cm common limb.
+Based on the data we’ve collected, it has shown that 80% of the surgeons use the Rutledge measurements.
+The 10% use the Carbajo antireflux method while 5% use the Tacchino 300-cm common limb.

-If the weight loss is inadequate or excess during the process, the surgeon can modify the MGB by moving the anastomosis distally or proximally.
+If the losing weight is inadequate or excess during the process, the surgeon can modify the MGB by moving the anastomosis distally or proximally.
 Constructing a longer sleeve nearly to pylorus is the process that Bhanderi of India takes.
-Using robotics to perform the procedure is common for Prasad of India.
+Using robotics to perform the long term weight loss procedure is common for Prasad of India.

 It is now common for the MGB to be performed post SG operation in order to regain weight.
 It is the consensus that the gastric pouch cannot be short for the MGB because it is opposite of the small proximal pouch of the RYGB.
 By creating a small or short gastric pouch in the MGB the old style Mason loop gastric bypass would be recreated and may cause bile reflux.
 The longer gastric pouch necessity was stated repeatedly by the presenters during the conference.